 Sometimes, it can be a misunderstanding, and Stripe can restore your access quickly.

-If they cannot reactivate your account, we'd recommend contacting affected customers, letting them know about your situation.
+If they cannot reactivate your account, we'd recommend contacting affected customers and letting them know about your situation.
 If you enabled it as your secondary payment provider, they could use PayPal.

 Then you can contact Stripe again to appeal their decision to terminate your account.